Linum arenicola

 Linum arenicola, known as sand flax, is a flowering plant in the flax family, Linaceae.
 It is endemic to Florida in the United States, where it is considered an endangered species.

+Conservation

+The plant is known to only grow in about 14 remaining sites in the extreme southern parts of Florida.
+It has historically suffered from extensive habitat loss and fragmentation as the majority of the pine rockland has been consumed for development.
+Additional threats include fire-suppression, invasive species, rising sea levels, hurricanes & their storm surge, and roadway maintenance.